Electronics notes/Temperature sensing

 Most resistors vary their resistance with temperature.

-A thermistor (thermal resistor) does it intentionally, and more pronounced.
+A thermistor (thermal resistor) is produced to do this intentionally, and more pronounced.

 NTC: negative temperature coefficient, resistance drops (logarithmically) as its body temperature increases